 Make sure your computer meets our technical requirements.
 Our technical requirements explain what is needed for the computer you plan to use for your Penn State classes.

 Purchase the required materials for your classes.
 Before your classes begin, you should purchase all required books and materials.
-Most materials for Penn State World Campus classes are available through MBS Direct and can be purchased or rented starting three weeks before classes begin.
+Most materials for Penn State World Campus classes are available through Barnes and Noble College (BNC) and can be purchased or rented starting three weeks before classes begin.

 Make a note of Academic Calendar dates.
 The Academic Calendar includes important dates and deadlines for the semester for most classes.
 Note that some classes do not follow the standard academic calendar.
 You can find more information about your class dates in LionPATH, and you may also a receive a detailed syllabus for each class when it begins.